 This model is going to take a long time to build, so having a good work space to assemble it is important.
 I created a dedicated location with a small table and laid down this reversible self-healing 24×36″ craft mat by Arteza:

 The reverse side that I used here has a nice off-white background with a 1/2″ grid, imperial rulers, and is big enough to cover the entire model.

-Eaglemoss provides a few basic tools along with the issues.
+Along the way, a few basic tools are provided along with the parts.
 However, I found that these tools are not that great, so instead I used this precision screwdriver/tool set by ORIA: